pur3lies/info-idk/README.md

 __INFO__
 - you can call me __jester__, jes or vex, or any of my __kin names__.
-- im okay with nicknames ! pet names are exclusively for my bf.
+- im okay with nicknames ! while pet names are exclusively for my partner.
 - i use __they/them__ and __it/its__ pronouns, as i am agender and nonbinary. you can also call me by he/him or she/her occasionally, if we are close and if you're referring to me as my kins, in that case you can use the character's pronouns.
 - i am __bisexual, aegosexual and demiromantic__. i also have a boyfriend so dont flirt with me or interact with the intent of getting with me, it won't work.
-- i am __18__. despite this im very childish ik but still, im an adult, i dont want kids interacting with me
+- i am __19__. despite this im very childish and stupid ik but still, im an adult, i dont want kids interacting with me
 - i speak english and italian, eng is not my native language so i may be lowk bad at it
 - oh gosh i have the worst memory ever, i will forget ANYTHING. be patient if i ask you to remind me something
 - im an __ambivert__, im okay with social situations / interactions but im also okay on my own, i'll need my spaces. i can be shy or awkward, so the 99% of times i wont interact first.
-- i feel so connected to my kins, theyre so important for me ok. my __HEAVY__ / main kins include __looey__, glisten, gourdy, astro, shrimpo [DW], __alastor__, angel [HH], __jax__, pomni [TADC], __shadowmilk cookie__ [CRK], pierrot [TFC], __geto__, mahito [JJK]and i have more but theyre not really relevant. idm doubles unless you say ''im this character more than you'' like ?? oh ok. in that case DNI.
+- i feel so connected to my kins, theyre so important for me ok. my __HEAVY__ / main kins include __looey__, glisten, gourdy, astro, shrimpo [DW], __alastor__, angel [HH], __jax__, pomni [TADC], __shadowmilk cookie__ [CRK], pierrot [TFC], __geto__, mahito [JJK] and i have more but theyre not really relevant. idm doubles unless you say ''im this character more than you'' like ?? oh ok. in that case DNI.
 - oh gosh im the biggest looey kin there is trust. and im berryfunny CEO. ok ? ok.
-- i have a lot of issues which i dont wanna make my whole personality, but just a heads up : paranoia, anger / trust / jealousy issues (which im working on fixing), bpd, hypersexuality. i am very unstable in general, and i may sound mean and rude
+- i have a lot of issues which i dont wanna make my whole personality, but just a heads up : paranoia, anger / trust / jealousy issues (which im working on fixing), bpd, hypersexuality. i am very unstable in general, and i may sound mean and rude sometimes.
 - if im in a bad mood, i will tend to isolate myself, and if i dont, i beg interact with care, anything can be a trigger, and im serious unfortunately
 - i want my boundaries respected. if i say iwc, dniuf, dni etc. you have to respect it
 - if we get close i will probably insult you jokingly, if youre uncomfortable with that tell me !! its just my love language trust
-- i love jokes, making jokes and humorous people. i may make kys/kms jokes but only if im aware you're comfortable with it. idm dark humor unless its heavy/serious topics like r4pe
+- i love jokes, making jokes and humorous people. i may make kys/kms jokes but only if im aware you're comfortable with it. i dont really mind dark humor i guess..? unless its heavy/serious topics like r4pe
 - i swear a lot. not because i think swearing is funny but i just do it ok. if you're uncomfortable with that, again, let me know
-- if youre looking for serious comfort dont come at me twin im SO bad at comforting. but i will always listen anyway. also my advices are way too honest so if youre someone who hates honesty you will most likely not like me
+- if youre looking for serious comfort dont come at me twin im SO bad at comforting. but i will always listen anyway. also my advices are way too honest and blunt, i may sound mean, so if youre someone who hates brutal honesty you will most likely not like me
-- i hate competition. my mind will make anything into a fucking competition. avoid saying stuff like ''im *character* n1 fan !!'' ''i love this more than you''
+- i hate competition. my mind will make anything into a fucking competition. avoid saying stuff like ''im *character* n1 fan !!'' ''i love this more than you'' it genuinely pisses me off

 __PONYTOWN INFO__
 - if im alone you can always c+h with me idm it and its very appreciated, unless stated otherwise (dni, dniuf etc.)
-- dont copy my skins ofc, inspo is okay until you ask me
+- dont copy my skins ofc, inspo is okay until you ask me (i dont think anyone would want to copy me but js in case..)
 - i love love being crowned / complimented !! its really appreciated
-- 99% of times im AFK. so always w2i or i won't see your texts. im always doing something other than being on pt because pt its genuinely so annoying unless im making a skin HELP so expect me to be busy
+- 99% of times im AFK. so always w2i or i won't see your texts. ''oh but youre always afk'' im doing something other than being on pt because pt its genuinely so annoying unless im making a skin HELP so expect me to be busy
 - i hide freely btw. i dont wanna see problematic people. i dont like you = i hide you

 __INTERESTS / STUFF I ENJOY__
-- __dandy's world__ , hazbin hotel , cookie run kingdom , the amazing digital circus , jujutsu kaisen , the freak circus , gachiakuta , spookymonth , roblox (deadly delivery, 99 nights in the forest, evade, demonology, epic minigames, let him go) zootopia , IT , squid game , south park , the amazing world of gumball , sprunki , incredibox , good omens , helluva boss , brokeback mountain , bungee jumping of their own , psychocuties , kpop demon hunters , knights of guinevere , tangled , murder drones , the gaslight district , cars , corpse bride , the nightmare before christmas , miss peregrines home for peculiar children , baseketball (older interests : lackadaisy , the owl house , ramshackle , she-ra ) +  clowns / jesters / circus related stuff
+- __dandy's world__ , hazbin hotel , cookie run kingdom , the amazing digital circus , jujutsu kaisen , the summer hikaru died , the freak circus , gachiakuta , chainsaw man , spookymonth , roblox (deadly delivery, 99 nights in the forest, evade, demonology, epic minigames, let him go) zootopia , IT , squid game , south park , the amazing world of gumball , sprunki , incredibox , good omens , helluva boss , brokeback mountain , bungee jumping of their own , psychocuties , kpop demon hunters , knights of guinevere , tangled , murder drones , the gaslight district , cars , corpse bride , the nightmare before christmas , miss peregrines home for peculiar children , baseketball (older interests : lackadaisy , the owl house , ramshackle , she-ra ) +  clowns / jesters / circus related stuff

 __DNI.__
 - proshippers, likes incest, pedos, zoos, age / pet play, and yk the basic shit